Manual pages: mcmcdiffmceditmcview

 77 /* if there is enough space for string on terminal,

-78 * string is centered otherwise is aligned to left */
+78 * string is centered otherwise is aligned to the left */

 79 J_CENTER_LEFT = 0x04,

-80 /* fit alignment, if string is to long, is truncated with '~' */
+80 // fit alignment: if string is too long, truncate with '~'

 81 J_LEFT_FIT = 0x11,